semihcanaktepe/ffmpeg/README.md

 Once you have done that, you are good to go.
 So, let's start with the basics.

 ## How to convert the video format?
 Some video files can be in a certain format (e.g., .mp4), but the use case may require a different format (e.g., .avi).
-You can do this in _ffmpeg_ as follows:
+You can do this in FFmpeg as follows:

 ```
 ffmpeg -i shapes.mp4 shapes.avi
 ```

-_ffmpeg_ commands always start with the `ffmpeg` keyword. , `-i` command is used following the name of the input file to provide the input file.
+FFmpeg commands always start with the `ffmpeg` keyword. , `-i` command is used following the name of the input file to provide the input file.
 Then the name of the output file is provided in the intended format (.avi in this case).

 ## How to trim a video?
 Let's say you need a certain part of the video file.
 You can do this by specifying the start time using `-ss` command and the duration of the trim using `-t` command.
 Example: